List of Regular Show characters: Death Bear

 The Death Bear is a bear who wears a pickelhaube and a red cape around his neck.
 He is the villain in the episode "Death Bear."
 15 to 20 years prior of the episode, he was a regular bear living in the Park Zoo.
 One day, he attacked and killed his trainer.
 The zoo was forced to close down, but Death Bear would not leave.
 He roamed around the zoo, growing more evil over the years, and surviving by breaking into people's homes and eating them and their food.
 After Mordecai, Rigby, Margaret, and Eileen encounter him, he chases them back to the house where they call Animal Control to help subdue him.
 Despite overwhelming the soldiers, he was eventually tranquilized by Mordecai and taken away at the end of the episode.

+Death Bear may be a homage to the Bald Headed Killer Bear from the 1988 movie The Great Outdoors.

 Death Bear also appears in an online game "Fist Punch 2" as an enemy.

 Rich Steve

 Rich Steve (voiced by Travis Willingham) is a greedy, selfish, arrogant and wealthy evil businessman who wants everything he wants by taking them forcefully, and is the main villain of "Benson's Suit".
 He came to a tailor's suit shop for a deal of the combat suit they need in exchange of above $10.
 Apparently, Rich tricked the tailor because he didn't promised to pay the suit maker above $10, thus the tailor refused to give the suit until he had a money above $10.
-However, Rich forcefully takes the suit by sacrificing his own man to kill the tailor and commit suicide themselves, but only the suit lives and manage to escape from Rich.
+However, Rich forcefully takes the suit by sacrificing his own men to kill the tailor and commit suicide themselves, but only the suit lives and manage to escape from Rich.
 Sometime later, they found out that the suit is now worn by Benson and wants him to give up the suit.
 However, Benson refused because he had no heart to care for the suit.
 Even though he brought his army to kill Benson, Benson and the suit's bonds are too powerful and Rich ended up killing himself.

+Wrassle Frassle Wrestlers

+The Wrassle Frassle Wrestlers (voiced by Lee Reherman and William Salyers) were the villains and minor characters who first appeared in "Really Real Wrestling", consisting of Forearmageddon, Hissy Fit and The Fire Marshall.